 Firstly, 15 European statistical offices participated in the project which allowed for a wealth of enterprise-level data to be used, spanning 15 countries and many years and including not only ICT use data but also information derived from business registers, production surveys and innovation surveys.
-By linking these different data sets, richer information can be extracted from existing data sources and decisions taken at the firm level can be investigated in greater depth.
+By linking these different datasets, richer information could be extracted from existing data sources and decisions taken at the firm-level could be investigated in greater depth.
 Also, enterprise-level analysis of issues of interest carried out in each country was co-ordinated and based on comparable data ensuring internationally comparable results.

 Secondly, a cross-country dataset was built from aggregation of comparable enterprise-level data.
 Conceptually identical indicators were compiled at a relatively disaggregated industry level across multiple countries and time periods.
-The resulting dataset was used for industry-level analysis within the project.
-A public version of this data set can be downloaded.
+The resulting dataset was used for industry-level analysis within the project; a public version of this data set can be downloaded from the link below.

 The ESSLimit project, financed by Eurostat, was launched in December 2010 and finished in December 2012.
-It has addressed some of the issues pertaining to seven priority areas of DAE by investigating ICT in dimensions not earlier explored nationally or internationally.
-As an ESSnet project, ESSLimit also followed the objectives of the MEETS ('Modernisation of European Enterprise and Trade Statistics') programme, especially the objective of producing new relevant policy indicators without the need to collect more data and without increasing the burden on enterprises.
+It addressed some of the issues pertaining to seven priority areas the Digital Agenda for Europe by investigating ICT in dimensions not earlier explored nationally or internationally.
+As an ESSnet project, ESSLimit also followed the objectives of the MEETS programme, especially the objective of producing new relevant policy indicators without the need to collect more data and without increasing the burden on enterprises.

-ICT impact assessment by linking data from different sources (2006 - 2008)
+ICT impact assessment by linking microdata from different sources, the Feasibility Study (2006 - 2008)

-The study has developed firm level analysis at country level, using data-linking techniques and common analytical methods across 13 countries to link ICT use and business output surveys.
-It has used links to test and extend established knowledge on ICT investment, ICT use and firm growth and productivity.
+The study developed firm-level analysis at country level, using data-linking techniques and common analytical methods across 13 countries to link IC use and business output surveys.
+It used links to test and extend established knowledge on ICT investment, ICT use and firm growth and productivity.

-The developed approach permits production of indicators which are completely comparable across countries, and auditable back to source data, but also allow to generate data, which can be used for analysis across countries and industries of differences in behaviour and performance associated with ICT use.
+The developed approach permits production of indicators which are completely comparable across countries, and auditable back to source data, but also allows generating data, which can be used for analysis across countries and industries of differences in behaviour and performance associated with ICT use.